 The Weather In Banff In June Can Be Risky

 From what I could tell, the weather in Banff in June is unpredictable, but to be honest, that’s no different than the rest of the year.
-That’s just the weather in the Canadian Rockies!
+That’s just weather in the Canadian Rockies!

 The Weather Changes Quickly In June

-When I travel, I typically start checking the weather the week before we leave so I can get a better idea of what it will be like when I’m there.
+When I travel, I typically start checking the weather the week before I leave so I can get a better idea of what it will be like when I’m there.
 This time, it didn’t exactly help… The weather did a complete 180!

-The week before we left, the weather was a balmy 27°C (81°F).
-Then, a day before we left, it actually snowed in Lake Louise!
+The week before I left, the weather was a balmy 27°C (81°F).
+Then, a day before I left, it actually snowed in Lake Louise!
 So it went from summer to winter in the span of a day!
+Then the weather forecast for ,y dates was cold and rainy EVERYDAY!

-The temperature did drop on our first few days to around 15°C (59°F), but rose to 25°C (77) by the time we left.
+The temperature did drop on my first few days to around 15°C (59°F), but rose to 25°C (77) by the time I left.
+So it kind of seems like you have to expect anything for the weather…

 High (C/F) | Low (C/F) | Precipitation | |